fluttercommunity/flutter_workmanager/README.md

 Set your desired *minimumBackgroundFetchInterval* in your app's delegate's `didFinishLaunchingWithOptions` :

-`UIApplication.shared.setMinimumBackgroundFetchInterval(TimeInterval(60 * 15)) // E.g. min every 15 minutes`
+`UIApplication.shared.setMinimumBackgroundFetchInterval(TimeInterval(60 * 15))` every 15 minutes.

-> Note : this time interval is a minimum ; there's no guarantee about how ofteh this will be called.
+> Note : this time interval is a minimum ; there's no guarantee about how often this will be called.

 #### Waiting for iOS to trigger `performFetchWithCompletionHandler`

 We don't have any control on how often iOS will allow our app to fetch data in the background.
-The Example Flutter project allows to simulate this event, by pressing the 'Simulate Background Fetch' button (since Xcode's Debug > Simulate Background Fetch doesn't).
+Xcode's Debug > Simulate Background Fetch.

+> Currently broken in the latest XCode vX.X.X